andymancan2/HeatmapTelemetryCppPyMashup/README.md

 using sensors and other devices to collect data.
 It uses communication systems to transmit the data back to a ***central location***.
 Subsequently, the data is ***analyzed*** to ***monitor*** and control the remote system.
-## A use case of telemetry to help visualize.
+## An example of telemetry to help visualize.
 Consider we want a system to look for heat lost of your home furnace.
 A infrared camera could watch the furnace.
 A laptop could be connected via ethernet to the camera to display heatmaps.
 * The ***remote source*** would be the infrared camera.